-In addition, LEI receives services from volunteers who give significant amounts of their time to Les Devices' concerts, programs, fundraising campaigns, and management.
+In addition, LEI receives services from volunteers who give significant amounts of their time to LEI's programs, fundraising campaigns, and management.
 No amounts have been reflected for these types of donated services as they do not meet the criteria for recognition.